isomerpages/moe-scgs/_ndlp/Device Support.md

 ### **Apple Authorized Service Centres**

-There will be a fortnightly collection of faulty devices that will be sent via courier to the apple authorised service centres for repairs.
-The devices sent through the school may take between 1-3 weeks for repairs, depending on the extent of the damage.
+There will be a fortnightly collection of faulty devices that will be sent via courier to Apple Authorised Service Centres for repairs.
+The devices sent through the school may take between 6-8 weeks for repairs, depending on the extent of the damage.

-If the device has a hardware issue, please make an appointment through [https://getsupport.apple.com](https://getsupport.apple.com/).
+If the device has a hardware issue, do make a Device Clinic appointment first for our school staff to assess the device and advise on the best course of action.

+If needed, you may make an appointment with Apple directly through [https://getsupport.apple.com](https://getsupport.apple.com/).

 Below is the list of Apple Authorised Service Centres that you may visit if you need to send the device for immediate repairs.

 | No. 	| Service Centre Location 	| Service Centre Number 	| Service Centre Email 	| Service Centre Operating Hours 	|
 |---	|---	|---	|---	|---	|